Everyone dreads the inevitable time of year when you’re gathering paperwork and receipts to file your annual tax returns.

 1. Correspondence Audit

 The first type of audit is called a correspondence audit, and it’s the most common method.
-This audit is geared toward less-complicated returns, and the IRS representative can usually perform the audit by mail.
-If you’re being audited, this is the most preferred choice since you won’t need to talk to anyone in person.
+Correspondence audits are geared toward less-complicated tax returns, and the IRS representative can usually perform the audit by mail.
+If you’re being audited, a corresspondence audit is the most preferred choice since you won’t need to talk to anyone in person.

 2. Office Audit

-An office audit is performed for some cases, and you will have to take your receipts and documentation directly to a local IRS office.
+An office audit is performed for some cases, and you will have to take your receipts and documentation directly to a local IRS office and speak with an IRS agent.
 This type of audit is common among small business owners, or where a lot of paperwork is required.

 3. Field Audit